VentGrey/SLSy/README.md

 [https://www.gnu.org/licenses/agpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.en.html).

 For more information, see [LICENSE](LICENSE)

+## Derivative code license

+Most shields come from `snelm` which uses the `helmet` source code, both are released under the MIT license.

 > SLSy stands for _Second Life Syndrome_ as a tribute to a song by Riverside ~
 > No copyright infringement intended.